Feature: #102215 - ViewHelper and data structure to render srcset attribute

 // Generate scaled image here using $candidate->getCalculatedWidth()

-// Set URI of generated image
+// Set URI of the generated image

 $candidate->setUri($generatedImageUri);